AhmadHussainRandhawa/Twitto/README.md

-# Twitter Clone
+# Twitto

-A simple Twitter clone built using Django, allowing users to post tweets with images.
+A simple Twitto app built using Django, allowing users to post tweets with images.

 ## Features